google/WebFundamentals/src/content/en/updates/2019/12/chrome-80-deps-rems.md

 [Chrome Platform Status](https://www.chromestatus.com/feature/6246151319715840) &#124;
 [Chromium Bug](https://crbug.com/333943)

-## Don't allow popups during page unload
+## Disallow allow popups during page unload

 Pages may no longer use `window.open()` to open a new page during unload.
 The Chrome popup blocker already prohibited this, but now it is prohibited whether or not the popup blocker is enabled.

 Enterprises can use the `AllowPopupsDuringPageUnload` policy flag to allow popups during unload.
-We expect to remove this flag in Chrome 82.
+Chrome expects to remove this flag in Chrome 82.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/MkA0A1YKSw4/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5989473649164288) &#124;